-1) Prepare an agenda for and preside over all departmental meetings during the academic year.

-2) Distribute the minutes of all meetings to the faculty of the department, to the Deans of the colleges served by the department, and to the Provost.
+- 1) Prepare an agenda for and preside over all departmental meetings during the academic year. - 2) Distribute the minutes of all meetings to the faculty of the department, to the Deans of the colleges served by the department, and to the Provost.

-3) Draw up the teaching schedule of the department after consultation with the individual members of the department and subject to the approval of the Dean.

-4) Confer with the Dean and departmental faculty on the need for new staff members; in collaboration with faculty, recommend suitable applicants for teaching positions after a departmental review of their dossiers and an interview whenever possible.

-5) Acquaint new faculty and teaching assistants with departmental and University regulations and procedures.
-The Chair shall meet with each new faculty appointee at the beginning of the first semester of service to explain the evaluation and merit process.

-6) Make recommendations to the Dean regarding merit, promotion in rank, advancement to tenure, and renewal of contracts of departmental faculty members.

-7) Assist faculty in a yearly evaluation of their own performance; also assess, in consultation with the faculty, the effectiveness of the department in the light of its goals and the objectives of the University.

-8) Encourage active participation in learned societies and recommend research and publication where possible.

-9) Prepare, in consultation with the departmental faculty, recommendations for the revision of departmental objectives, teaching programs, curricula, and course descriptions for the catalogue.

-10) Prepare and submit to the Dean proposals for the departmental budget, after consultation with members of the department, and be responsible for the administration of the approved budget.

-11) Ensure that lists of all textbooks prescribed for departmental courses are forwarded to the Bookstore according to posted dates.
-A copy of such lists should be retained in the departmental files.

-12) Submit to the Dean each term course descriptions, syllabi, and final examinations for all classes scheduled.

-13) Keep on file the outline or syllabus for all special studies courses offered by the members of the department.

-14) Supervise the expenditures of the Library budget for the department.

-15) Assign to other members of the department such specific duties as will make possible the more effective operation of the department.
+- 3) Draw up the teaching schedule of the department after consultation with the individual members of the department and subject to the approval of the Dean. - 4) Confer with the Dean and departmental faculty on the need for new staff members; in collaboration with faculty, recommend suitable applicants for teaching positions after a departmental review of their dossiers and an interview whenever possible. - 5) Acquaint new faculty and teaching assistants with departmental and University regulations and procedures.
+The Chair shall meet with each new faculty appointee at the beginning of the first semester of service to explain the evaluation and merit process. - 6) Make recommendations to the Dean regarding merit, promotion in rank, advancement to tenure, and renewal of contracts of departmental faculty members. - 7) Assist faculty in a yearly evaluation of their own performance; also assess, in consultation with the faculty, the effectiveness of the department in the light of its goals and the objectives of the University. - 8) Encourage active participation in learned societies and recommend research and publication where possible. - 9) Prepare, in consultation with the departmental faculty, recommendations for the revision of departmental objectives, teaching programs, curricula, and course descriptions for the catalogue. - 10) Prepare and submit to the Dean proposals for the departmental budget, after consultation with members of the department, and be responsible for the administration of the approved budget. - 11) Ensure that faculty submit textbook orders for all departmental courses in a timely manner. - 12) Submit to the Dean each term course descriptions, syllabi, and final examinations for all classes scheduled. - 13) Keep on file the outline or syllabus for all special studies courses offered by the members of the department. - 14) Supervise the expenditures of the Library budget for the department. - 15) Assign to other members of the department such specific duties as will make possible the more effective operation of the department.